pelias/leaflet-plugin/README.md

 **latlng**    | A [Leaflet LatLng](http://leafletjs.com/reference.html#latlng) object representing the coordinates of the result.
 **feature**   | The [GeoJSON feature object](https://mapzen.com/documentation/search/response/#list-of-features-returned) from Mapzen Search, including feature geometry and properties.

+### Browser support

+The Pelias-Leaflet geocoder supports all Leaflet-supported browsers _except_ for Internet Explorer 7.
+The plugin makes a cross-domain request in Javascript to obtain search results, which is not supported in IE7 without JSONP.
+Mapzen Search [does not support API requests in JSONP](https://mapzen.com/documentation/search/use-cors/#why-not-jsonp).

 ### Accessing other plugin internals